ShutdownRepo/Get-GPPPassword/README.md

 # Credits

-Thanks to
+Thanks to :
-- mxrch for the code allowing to read files in stream instead of downloading them
+- mxrch for the code allowing to read files in stream instead of downloading them.
-- the Impacket project for handling the connections, auth, socket parts
+- the Impacket project for handling the connections, auth, socket parts.
-- Microsoft for releasing the AES encryption key for the cpasswords
+- Microsoft for releasing the AES encryption key for the cpasswords.
-- the best, @podalirius_ for coding almost everything that my 5-year-old brain couldn't.
+- the best, [@podalirius_](https://twitter.com/@podalirius_) for coding almost everything that my 5-year-old brain couldn't.

 # ToDo list
 - add a setup file for installing the script